Share

 create_ifc_3

 6. After the exchange is created, it will be available in the specified folder.
-Whenever the source IFC file is updated to a new version, the Data Exchange will update automatically.
+Whenever the source IFC file is updated to a new version, the exchange updates automatically.

 create_ifc_4

-By following these steps, you can efficiently create and manage Data Exchanges from IFC files in ACC.
+By following these steps, you can efficiently create and manage exchanges from IFC files in ACC.

-As part of the beta program, the following connectors have been optimized for IFC-based data exchanges.
-While you can load IFC-based data exchanges with other connectors, there may be some limitations, particularly regarding the available properties.
+The following connectors have been optimized to support loading IFC-based exchanges.
+While you can load IFC-based exchanges with other connectors, there may be some limitations, particularly regarding the available properties.

 • Microsoft Power BI

-You can retrieve data from Data Exchanges and feed it into Microsoft Power BI to create comprehensive reports and dashboards.
+You can retrieve data from exchanges and feed it into Microsoft Power BI to create comprehensive reports and dashboards.
 This capability allows you to access detailed exchange data for generating custom reports tailored to specific audiences.
 For more information, see Data Connector for Power BI - Load Data Exchanges.

 load_ifc_1

-The Autodesk® Revit® 2024 and 2025 Connectors facilitate seamless sharing of design data across various applications, eliminating the need to import and export entire models.
+The generally available Data Exchange Connectors facilitate seamless sharing of design data across various applications, eliminating the need to import and export entire models.
 These connectors enable collaborative workflows by exchanging object-level design data with both Autodesk and non-Autodesk applications.
-For more information, see Revit Connector - Load and Unload Data Exchanges.

 load_ifc_2